rarecyber123/cybersecurity_notes/README.md

-# cybersecurity_notes
+# Cisco Cybersecurity Notes
-Hands on cybersecurity course .
-My learning journey in ethical hacking and network defense .
-For educational purpose only .

- ### What you will find here
-1. **Handwritten notes**: Converted to markdown for easy reading .
-2. **AI Diagrams**: Complex topics explaineed visually
-3. **Test your knowledge**: Objective type questions .
-4. **Commands cheatsheet**: All important commands in one place .
+Welcome!

+This repository contains my personal notes from the Cisco Junior Cybersecurity Analyst Career Path.

+## Topics Covered

+- Introduction to Cybersecurity
+- Networking Basics
+- Operating Systems
+- Threats and Attacks
+- CIA Triad
+- Malware
+- Cryptography
+- Risk Management
+- Incident Response

+## Repository Structure

+Intro-to-Cybersecurity/
+Networking-Basics/
+Endpoint-Security/
+Images/
+Notes-PDF/

  ### Legal Disclaimer
 This repository is created strictly for educational pourposes.
-All labs are perfomed in controlled environments.
 I do not support or promot illegal hacking activities.

- ### Connect
-Found this helpful?
-Star the repo .
+## Purpose

+These notes are created for learning, revision, and helping other cybersecurity students.

+Happy Learning!